mnr/writing-wip/Do-Ye0n_lives_on.md

 "Yes.
 Please broaden the industries you are searching.
 In fact, please remove the automotive sector entirely.
 It's obvious they don't want me, so let's move on."

 "Done," says Alex without hesitation.
-"Removing the automotive search restriction produces two good matches; cybersecurity and agricultural.
+"Removing the automotive search restriction produces two good matches; cyber security and agriculture.
 Which would you like to start with?"

 "Which pays better?"

-"Cybersecurity.
+"Cyber security.
 It is corporate network penetrative testing."

 "Ransomware, you mean."
 Do-Ye0n frowns.
-"What does it pay?"
+"What are the numbers?"

 "It is ranked in the top 30% of compensation plans, includes level four housing and grants stock options every quarter."
 Alex smiles.
 "They have reviewed your resume and are extending an offer.
 Shall I tell them you are able to start?"